 To be butterfly citizen scientists, the students need to know something about butterflies, their habits and habitat.
 Angela and Sally surveyed the students’ prior knowledge about butterflies through discussion in pairs followed by whole-class brainstorming.
 Next, Angela introduced butterfly specific vocabulary using an interactive activity from the Science Learning Hub.
 To conclude the lesson, Angela asked the students to draw a butterfly life cycle of their own.

-Over the next two lessons the students learnt about New Zealand butterflies and butterfly migration using two PowerPoint presentations from the Hub – New Zealand native butterflies and New Zealand butterfly families.
+Over the next two lessons the students learnt about New Zealand butterflies and butterfly migration using two PowerPoint slide show presentations from the Hub – New Zealand native butterflies and New Zealand butterfly families.
 These introduced the three native butterfly families in New Zealand and native butterfly habits and behaviours.
 One presentation included the scientific, common and Māori names for each butterfly.